APPEAL PROCESS

 At the quiz

-Your intention to contest the validity of a question and/or answer must be stated at the time that the
+Your intention to contest the validity of a question and/or answer must be stated at the time the question

-question is asked/answered, not ‘revisited’ at the end of the match.
-A note should be made by the
+is asked/answered, not ‘revisited’ at the end of the match.
+A note should be made by the question master

 After the quiz

-them the opportunity to submit their views/comments.
-Email contact details for all teams can be
+the opportunity to submit their views/comments.
+Email contact details for all teams can be found on the

 Your e-mail must include: